soumanjyotiofficial/Meanreverting-analysis/README.md

 # Mean Reversion Analysis of Reliance Returns Using Time Series Data

+This project aims to analyze whether the 1-minute time frame returns of Reliance stock are mean-reverting by checking if the data is stationary.
+Three tests are used to check the stationarity of the time series:

 # Stationarity Tests

-We use three different tests to analyze the stationarity of the time series:
+Used three different tests to analyze the stationarity of the time series:
 - Augmented Dickey-Fuller (ADF) Test
 - Kwiatkowski-Phillips-Schmidt-Shin (KPSS) Test
 - Phillips-Perron (PP) Test